renamedquery/youtube-dl-server/README.md

 - This new version has error pages.
 The old version had no error pages, which can lead to some user confusion in the instance of a server side error.
 - /q has been renamed to /queue so that users know what page they are at, instead of being confused by what "q" means.
 - A download progess page where you can view the status of pending, current, past, and failed downloads (the history page at /history).
+- Authentication by local user accounts, so that you can restrict who is using the application and prevent unauthorized people from using your bandwidth to download videos.

 #### What is coming?

-- Local user accounts.
-The old version did have authentication, however it was hidden.
-This program is going to be fully authenticated so that you can lock down who is using your server for downloading videos.
-This will prevent unwanted access to the server.
 - You will be able to "subscribe" to YouTube playlists and channels.
 This feature makes the server auto-download new videos when they are deteced in the playlist/channel.
 This feature can be very useful for archiving content, such as archiving a channel's videos automatically.
 There will also be an option to not download the videos that are currently there, and just download future videos.
 - Automatically encoding the video upload date into the metadata.
 - Docker images (planning on supporting Raspis).